Synthesis and Analysis of a Coordination Compound—Classic Lab Kit for AP® Chemistry

 In the Synthesis and Analysis of a Coordination Compound Classic Lab Kit for AP* Chemistry, students use ratios of absorbance to identify compounds, providing them with practice in synthesis techniques and the spectrophotometry process.

 See more product details

 This item can only be shipped to schools, museums and science centers

-Additional Materials Required (for each lab group): Aspirator and aspirator trap assemblies, 0.001-g precision balance (shared), beakers, Büchner funnel and adapter, ceramic fiber square, cuvet, Erlenmeyer flask, filter flask, filter funnel, filter paper, quantitative, graduated cylinders, heat-resistant gloves, hot plate, spectrophotometers (shared), stirring rod, thermometer, lint-free tissues or lens paper, vacuum tubing, wash bottle with distilled or deionized water, watch glasses.
+Additional Materials Required (for each lab group): Aspirator and aspirator trap assemblies, 0.001-g precision balance (shared), beakers, Büchner funnel and adapter, ceramic fiber square, cuvets, Erlenmeyer flask, filter flask, filter funnel, filter paper (quantitative), graduated cylinders, heat-resistant gloves, hot plate, spectrophotometers (shared), stirring rod, thermometer, lint-free tissues or lens paper, vacuum tubing, wash bottle with distilled or deionized water, watch glasses.

 *Advanced Placement and AP are registered trademarks of the College Board, which was not involved in the production of, and does not endorse, these products.

 Correlation to Next Generation Science Standards (NGSS)†

 Analyzing and interpreting data